Subscriber only lesson.

 A project change management process is created at the time of project baseline approval.
 If the company has a Project Management Office, a project change management procedure probably exists and that should be used.
 The elements of a change management procedure should include:

 - The mechanism for requesting a change.

 - The process for evaluating and approving or rejecting the change.

 - The definition of roles and responsibilities concerning who can approve the change.

-- Any templates or checklists to be used throughout the process.
+- Any templates, checklists, or logs, such as the Change Log, to be used throughout the process.